joleson15/Distributed_Database/README.md

     1. For non-replicated variables: The site holding `xi` is up.
     2. For replicated variables: The site containing `xi` was up from the last commit of `xi` until `T` began.

-### Concurrency-Induced Abortions
+### Concurrency-Induced Aborts
 - Detect and handle:
   - **First-committer-wins rule**.
   - **Consecutive Read-Write (RW) edges** forming a cycle in the serialization graph.
-- Transactions should not restart automatically after aborting.
+- Transactions do not restart automatically after aborting.

 ### Failure Recovery
 - Upon recovery:
   - Non-replicated variables are available for reads and writes immediately.
   - Replicated variables are available for writing but not reading until a committed write occurs after recovery.

-## Instructions

 ### Input Format
 - Instructions are read from a file or standard input, one per line.